- About Volunteer Expo

 - Latest News

-We want visitors to leave Volunteer Expo with a spring in their step and ideas in their minds.
+We want visitors to come away from Volunteer Expo Online with a spring in their step and ideas in their minds.

 Whether you’re passionate about a certain area of volunteering, or have never volunteered before – there will be something to peak your interest.